-"I have some inside knowledge of company results which may affect the share price.
-I know I can't deal in Tullow shares but can I tell a family friend?"
+I have some inside knowledge of company results which may affect the share price.
+I know I can't deal in Tullow shares, but can I tell a family friend?

-'No, this is illegal.
-If you were to do this, then you would breach the Code and the law and would risk prosecution and losing your job.'
+No, this is known as 'tipping' and is illegal.
+If you were to do this, then you would breach the Code and the law and would risk prosecution and losing your job.